EveryVoiceTTS/EveryVoice/readme.md

 ## Tests

-Run unit tests by `python3 -m unittest tests/test_configs.py` or suites of tests by running `everyvoice test dev` if you have the package installed interactively.
+Run unit tests by `python -m unittest tests/test_configs.py` or suites of tests by running `everyvoice test dev` if you have the package installed interactively.